trufflesuite/trufflesuite.com/public/docs/getting_started/contact.md

 ## Twitter

-Finally, if you just want to reach out to give us some feedback you can always [tweet at us](https://twitter.com/trufflesuite)!
+If you want to reach out to give us some feedback you can always [tweet at us](https://twitter.com/trufflesuite)!

 --------------------------